-For the years ended December 31, 2024 and 2023
+For the three months ended March 31, 2025 and 2024

-This Management's Discussion and Analysis ("MD&A") of Rua Gold Inc. (formerly, First Uranium Resources Ltd.) (the "Company", "First Uranium", or "Rua") is the responsibility of management and covers the years ended December 31, 2024 and 2023.
-The MD&A takes into account information available up to, and is dated April 16, 2025 and should be read in conjunction with the Company's consolidated financial statements and related notes for the years ended December 31, 2024 and 2023 (the "financial statements").
-These financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") effective for the year ended December 31, 2024.
+This Management's Discussion and Analysis ("MD&A") of Rua Gold Inc. (the "Company" or "Rua Gold") is the responsibility of management and covers the three months ended March 31, 2025 and 2024.
+The MD&A takes into account information available up to, and is dated May 28, 2025 and should be read in conjunction with the Company's condensed interim consolidated financial statements and related notes for the three months ended March 31, 2025 and 2024 (the "Interim Financial Statements").

-Throughout this document the terms "we", "us", "our", the "Company" and "Rua" refer to Rua Gold Inc. All financial information in this document is presented in Canadian Dollars unless otherwise indicated.
+Throughout this document the terms "we", "us", "our", the "Company" and "Rua Gold" refer to Rua Gold Inc. All financial information in this document is presented in Canadian Dollars unless otherwise indicated.
 This document contains forward-looking statements.
 Please refer to "Note Regarding Forward-Looking Statements" of this MD&A.